 It’s strong.
 It holds paint well.
 It provides dimensional variety to structures.

-Its visual appeal is heightened when the tubing is curved into a gentle, elegant arch.
+Its visual likeability is heightened when the tubing is curved into a gentle, elegant arch.

-Forming that arch, though, is not easy.
-Unlike bending wide flange beams or S beams, rectangular tube bending and rolling carries a large set of challenges incumbent to its nature.
+Producing that arch, though, is not easy.
+Unlike bending wide flange beams or S beams, rectangular tube bending and rolling carries a complete set of challenges incumbent to its nature.

 Chief is that rectangular metal tubing caves in.
 It’s a hollow section, remember.
-The correct equipment, directed by skilled tube bender hands, are mandatory for rectangular tubing to hold its original dimensions, while staying flat or square.
+The right equipment, focused by skilled tube bender hands, are required for rectangular tubing to hold its original dimensions, while remaining flat or square.

 Accurate radius?
 Oh yeah, there’s that, too.

-Our rectangular tube bending and rolling expertise applies to carbon steel, stainless steel and aluminum tubing in Milwaukee, WI but we have our work all over the country and places like Marathon County.
+Our rectangular tube bending and rolling expertise extends to carbon steel, stainless steel and aluminum tubing in Milwaukee, WI but we have our work all over the country and places like Marathon County.

 How?
-Max Weiss Company involves a proprietary mandrel bender system to keep the tube’s integrity.
-It’s a piece of equipment you won’t find anywhere else.
-Less scrap adds up to less cost … and more value for you.
+Max Weiss Company employs a proprietary mandrel bender system to maintain the tube’s integrity.
+It’s a piece of equipment you won’t find at any other metal bender.
+Less scrap equates to less cost … and more value for you.

 Contact Max Weiss Company for all your rectangular tube bending, both rectangular and square.
 You’ll wonder at our careful precision and flawless results.
 You might even call it a thing of beauty.